abbreviatedman/spellbound/data/quotes.md

 363
 00:18:54,283 --> 00:18:57,500
-So what exactly is supposed to...
+So what exactly is supposed to…

 364
 00:18:57,536 --> 00:19:00,287